agporto/markdown-cv/index.md

 ### Published

 `2021` Love, A.C., M. Grabowski, D. Houle, L.H.
 Liow, __A.
 Porto__, M. Tsuboi, K.J Voje and G. Hunt.
 2021.
 Evolvability and the Fossil record.
-Paleobiology. _In Press_.
+Paleobiology, _First View_, pp. 1-24.

 `2021` Lürig, M.,  S. Donoughe, E.I.
 Svensson, __A.
 Porto__ and M. Tsuboi.
 2021.
-Computer Vision, Machine Learning, and the Promise of Phenomics in Ecology and Evolutionary Biology.Frontiers in Ecology and Evolution_ vol. 9, p.
+Computer Vision, Machine Learning, and the Promise of Phenomics in Ecology and Evolutionary Biology. _Frontiers in Ecology and Evolution_ vol. 9, p.
 148.

-`2021`__Porto,A.__, S. Rolfe and A. M. Maga.
+`2021`__Porto, A.__, S. Rolfe and A. M. Maga.
 2021.
-ALPACA: a new and general computer vision framework for automated landmarking of 3D biological structures._Methods in Ecology and Evolution_ Early View.
+ALPACA: a new and general computer vision framework for automated landmarking of 3D biological structures. _Methods in Ecology and Evolution_ vol.12, p.
+2129– 2144.

 `2021` Rolfe, S., S. Pieper, __A.
 Porto__, K. Diamond, J. Winchester, S. Shan, H. Kirveslahti, D. Boyer, A. Summers and A.M.
 Maga.
 2021.
-SlicerMorph: An open and extensible platform to retrieve, visualize and analyse 3D morphology._Methods in Ecology and Evolution_ vol. 12(10), pp.1816-1825.
+SlicerMorph: An open and extensible platform to retrieve, visualize and analyse 3D morphology. _Methods in Ecology and Evolution_ vol. 12(10), pp.1816-1825.

 `2020`__Porto,A.__ and K.J.
 Voje.
 2020.
 ML-morph: A Fast, Accurate and General Approach for Automated Detection and Landmarking of Biological Structures in Images._Methods in Ecology and Evolution_ vol. 11(4), pp.500-512.

 `2020`Voje, K.L., Di Martino, E. and __A.
 Porto__.
 2020.
 Revisiting a landmark study-system: no evidence for punctuated equilibrium in _Metrarabdotos_. _The American Naturalist_ vol. 195 (5),pp.899-917.

 `2019` Machado, F., Hubbe, A., Melo, D., __Porto, A.__ and G. Marroig.
 2019.
-Measuring the magnitude of morphological integration: the effect of differences in morphometric representations and the inclusion of size. _Evolution_ (Early View).
+Measuring the magnitude of morphological integration: the effect of differences in morphometric representations and the inclusion of size. _Evolution_ vol. 73(12), p.
+2518–2528.

 `2018` __Porto, A.__ 2018.
 Variational Approaches to Evolvability: Short-and Long-Term Perspectives. _Evolutionary Developmental Biology: A Reference Guide_, Springer, 1-14.